dnvgl/qats/docs/source/getting_started.rst

     As of version 4.2.0, you must install the desired qt binding yourself (needed for the GUI to work).
     Supported packages are: PyQt5, Pyside2, PyQt4 and Pyside.
 See installation instructions below.

-Wether you are in a Python virtalenv or a Conda env, QATS is installed from PyPI by using `pip`:
+QATS is installed from PyPI by using `pip`:

 .. code-block:: console